Sweat Lodge Purification Ceremony (Temazcal) dates for 2026:

 Bring a towel and wear comfortable clothes.

-Make sure you don't have any metallic details on your clothes due to the heat inside the lodge.
+Make sure you don't have any metallic details on your clothes, as the lodge's heat can cause them to melt.

 Before entering the sweat lodge, you must remove your shoes, glasses, and metal objects (i.e., necklaces, bracelets, rings).